Make Hillary Likable Again: Democrats seek to recast Clinton

 Clinton's personal image, which has fluctuated during her 25 years in the public eye, slumped after a divisive Democratic primary, a lingering controversy over her use of a private email system while serving as the top U.S. diplomat, and repeated Republican attacks on "crooked Hillary."

-Reuters/Ipsos polling showed 55 percent of Americans had an unfavorable view of Clinton.
-Trump is even less popular, with 61 percent holding an unfavorable view.
+Reuters/Ipsos polling showed 55 percent of Americans had an unfavourable view of Clinton.
+Trump is even less popular, with 61 percent holding an unfavourable view.

 Many Americans think both candidates struggle with the truth.
 Some 59 percent of Americans believe she is not “honest and truthful,” while 53 percent think the same of Trump, according to the poll.